 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There is help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more in our Undergraduate funding overview.

 Depending on your circumstances, non-repayable financial support is available from the Leeds Financial Support scheme.

 A qualification from the University of Leeds counts: our graduates are highly valued by employers.
 When you complete your degree programme you will also become part of a network of highly employable graduates.

 A University of Leeds degree will make you very attractive to employers and enhance your career prospects.
 The Learning and Teaching course provides you with skills that can help you develop in your present employment or access a diverse range of careers which involve supporting learning, some of these are in education but many are in other areas e.g. public and college libraries, voluntary sector organisations, children’s centres and hospitals.
 Many students go onto learning support and managerial roles in education such as managing teams of learning mentors, teaching assistants and behaviour support workers.
-About 25% of our students who go onto complete the BA use the course to access a teaching career either in schools or further education.
+Sucessful completion of the BA enables students to apply for a postgraduate teacher training course.